 How exactly do adaptogens help fight stress and contribute to wellbeing?

 The physiology of stress is quite complex.
-But to put it simply: when your body is stressed, your brain signals to your adrenal glands to produce the hormones adrenaline and cortisol (aka the stress hormone).
+But to put it simply: when your body is stressed, your brain signals to your adrenal glands to produce the hormones adrenaline and cortisol (aka the stress hormone), which activate the fight-or-flight response..
 In small doses, this process is normal and beneficial.
 These hormones allow us to flee danger, focus and perform under pressure, and even strengthen brain health.

 However, chronic cortisol production does not only drain and weaken the adrenals.
 It also suppresses the immune, digestive and reproductive systems, curbs growth processes and alters brain function.
 In fact, overexposure to stress hormones can disrupt almost all bodily processes and contribute to a slew of health conditions.